 A specialist in twentieth century politics and women's and gender history, she has published two books: The Big Vote, which analyzes how massive, non-partisan voter turnout campaigns in the 1920s helped to contain the radical potential of woman suffrage by establishing new norms of "expert citizenship" and "consumer citizenship"; and Obama, Clinton, Palin, a collection of essays by top-ranking historians that takes the long view on the historic 2008 presidential election.

-Professor Gidlow’s teaching has been featured on C-SPAN's "Lectures in History" series, and in 2014 she was awarded Wayne State's Excellence in Undergraduate Teaching Award.
+Professor Gidlow’s research has won the support of grants from the National Endowment for the Humanities and four presidential libraries.
+Between 2004 and 2007, she spearheaded a $1 million grant project from the U.S. Department of Education to improve K-12 history teaching in northwest Ohio.
+Her teaching has been featured on C-SPAN's "Lectures in History" series, and in 2019 she was awarded Wayne State's Presidential Award for Excellence in Teaching.
 She has presented public talks on U.S. politics and women, past and present, at The Henry Ford, the Gerald Ford Presidential Museum, and other venues.

 - Ph.D., Cornell University